DevSCNinja/leverage_trading/README.md

-# How to test the levaerage trading
+# How to test the leverage trading

 npx hardhat test